MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 ms.technology: pwa
 keywords: progressive web apps, PWA, Edge, JavaScript, UWP, Microsoft Store
 ---
-# Progressive Web Apps overview
+# Overview of Progressive Web Apps (PWAs)

-**[Progressive Web Apps][MDNApps]** \(PWAs\) provide access to open web technologies for cross-platform interoperability and provide your users with a native, app-like experience customized for their devices.
+**[Progressive Web Apps][MDNApps]** (PWAs) provide access to open web technologies for cross-platform interoperability and provide your users with a native, app-like experience customized for their devices.

 PWAs are websites that are **[progressively enhanced][AListApartUnderstandingProgressiveEnhancement]** to function like native apps on supporting platforms, and like regular web sites on other browsers.